silvae86/silvae86.github.io/_pages/teaching/2021/ESIN_SIBD/common/covid19rules.md

 - Desinfection materials will be provided for students to clean their keyboard and mouse when using a FEUP computer in class.
 	- Besides the personal protection materials that will be offered at FEUP, students are free to bring their own pocket desinfectants as well.

+###  Recording attendance

+All attendance will be recorded via [moodle](https://moodle.up.pt).
+Students should log into the course unit and record their presence, even those that are attending remotely.

 ### Classes: Remote or in person?